Does My Coworker Have a Right to Proselytize at Work? | Mann & Elias

 However, if you firmly believe that you have experienced discrimination for your religious belief, then you will have to make a move.
 You may be able to deal with the problem informally.
 You may be able to defuse the situation with a quiet word to the person who has shown bias toward you.
 Going to a superior who you believe to be an ally may also help resolve the situation.

-This is, of course, a judgement call.
+This is, of course, a judgment call.
 It may be better for you to submit a complaint in line with company policy.
 Your organization must respond to such a complaint.
 If they do not, then you will need to escalate the matter to the legal realm.
-At this point, you will need to hire a religious discrimination lawyer Los Angeles, build a case, and prepare to sue.
+At this point, you will need to hire a religious discrimination lawyer in Los Angeles, build a case, and prepare to sue.

 The Protection of Non-Belief